Diyakelinawala Kithsirimewan Raja Maha Viharaya is a Buddhist temple situated in Imbulmalgama village in Kandy District, Sri Lanka.

 History

-According to local tradition, this temple has been built during the days of King Valagamba (103, 89-77 B.C.) and restored during the reign of King Kithsirimewan [(c.304-332 A.D.)
+According to local tradition, this temple was built during the days of King Valagamba (103, 89-77 B.C.) and restored during the reign of King Kithsirimewan [(c.304-332 A.D.)
 Rajapakse, 2016; Senanayaka, 2018].
 The name of this temple is mentioned in the Nampotha, an ancient text written after the 14th century.

 A protected site